 Metamorphic manufacturing is a new innovation under development that attempts to overcome this barrier by combining the incremental deformation of a metalsmith with the precision and control of intelligent machines and robotic systems.
-The goal of Metamorphic Manufacturing: Shaping the Future of On-Demand Components, a new technical report organized by TMS on behalf of the Office of Naval Research (ONR) and the Lightweight Innovations for Tomorrow (LIFT) Manufacturing Institute, is to help jump-start this potentially disruptive technology.
+The goal of Metamorphic Manufacturing: Shaping the Future of On-Demand Components is to help jump-start this potentially disruptive technology.
+This new technical report is organized by TMS on behalf of the Office of Naval Research (ONR) and the Lightweight Innovations for Tomorrow (LIFT) Manufacturing Institute.

 - Defines a new advanced manufacturing technology, metamorphic manufacturing, that is considered by technical leaders at the Lightweight Innovations for Tomorrow manufacturing institute to be the third wave of digital manufacturing.